 - Normal levels of LDH in the blood

-As with all forms of cancer, an early diagnosis is key to a more favorable prognosis.
+As with all forms of cancer, an early diagnosis is key to a more favorable mesothelioma prognosis.
 With mesothelioma’s long latency period, unfortunately, this is often simply impossible.
 A person who is exposed to asbestos may not experience any symptoms for decades, sometimes as long as 50 years after initial exposure.
-When the person finally seeks medical care, it may be too late for him or her to have a chance at surviving longer than a year or two.
+When the person seeks medical care, it may be too late to have a chance at surviving longer than a year or two.

 Taking Legal Action with a Mesothelioma Lawyer

-The poor outlook of most mesothelioma cases makes it all the more important to seek justice and financial compensation on behalf of those who are suffering and those who have already lost loved ones to this deadly disease.
+The poor outlook of most mesothelioma cases makes it important to seek justice and financial compensation on behalf of those who are suffering and those who have already lost loved ones to this deadly disease.
 Treatment is expensive and may cause debilitating side effects.
-Instead of worrying about how to pay for treatment or provide for loved ones, mesothelioma patients should focus on their treatment and spending time with their friends and family members.
+Instead of worrying about how to pay for treatment or provide for loved ones, mesothelioma patients should focus on their treatment and spending time with their friends and family.

 Napoli Shkolnik PLLC represents mesothelioma victims across the United States.
 We have offices located across the country to help clients in every state and dedicated to asbestos litigation.
-With our resources and skill, we can handle these complex matters in house, unlike many other firms that simply advertise to sign clients up and then refer them to other, more qualified firms.
-We are ready to fight for you – contact a mesothelioma lawyer today for a free and strictly confidential consultation.
+With our resources and skill, we can handle these complex matters in house.
+We are ready to fight for you.
+Contact a mesothelioma lawyer today to discuss your mesothelioma prognosis and for a free and strictly confidential consultation.